britval/britval/README.md

 - 👯 I’m looking to collaborate on **AI, Data Science projects**

 - 🤝 I’m looking for help with **Machine Learning**

-- 👩🏻‍🎓 Studied Software Engineering at the Technological University of Panama , Panama

 - 💬 Ask me about **Scientific projects**